 Policy Impact Evaluation Research Initiative (PIERI)

-Providing training, support and mentoring for local researchers to conduct rigorous impact evaluations of social policies/programs on targeted populations in developing countries.
+Using experimental approaches to conduct rigorous impact evaluations of social policies/programs on targeted populations in developing countries.

-The resulting assessments provide scientifically-sound empirical evidence to inform program managers, donors, policymakers and civil society on program effectiveness, budget use and ways to improve the design of future interventions.
+Results from PEP experimental impact evaluation projects provide scientifically-sound empirical evidence to inform program managers, donors, policymakers and civil society on program effectiveness, budget use and ways to improve the design of future interventions.

-Using experimental approaches, PEP impact evaluation projects produce evidence that is either meant or can be used to:
+This evidence that is either meant or can be used to:

-- Inform decision-makers, donors and taxpayers on the realization of expected benefits
+- Inform decisionmakers, donors and taxpayers on the realization of expected benefits

 - Help improve and assist in program design and implementation